andrasq/node-docs/elastic-pipes.md

 - queues build and back up through the connection
 - connections fill up, resources are consumed, new connections error out
 - app crashes or must discard data to protect itself

+This type of coupling can exist between an app and its supporting services, the app and any external services, or the internal services themselves, each one a latent source of delays or errors.

 ## The Solution